New Jersey Public Schools Must Provide Special Education Instruction During the COVID-19 Pandemic

-Indeed, it is reported that over 90,000 students in NJ, both disabled and non-disabled, have received no instruction since the beginning of COVID-19 because they have no laptops or internet connection for remote instruction.
+Indeed, it is reported that over 90,000 students in NJ, both disabled and non-disabled, have received little to no instruction since the beginning of COVID-19 because they have no laptops or internet connection for remote instruction.

 Worse yet, some educators are advising parents that the schools are excused from providing instruction and services consistent with a child's IEP due to the Pandemic.
 However, nothing could be further from the truth.
 To be clear, students have the same rights to legally mandated special education programming as they did before the Pandemic.
 Any advice parents receive to the contrary is wrong.

-In her report to Congress on April 27, 2020, Betsy DeVos, US Department of Education Secretary, confirmed that there is no waiver of the obligations of public schools to provide students with special needs with a free appropriate public education during the Pandemic.
+In her report to Congress on April 27, 2020, Betsy DeVos, former US Department of Education Secretary, confirmed that there is no waiver of the obligations of public schools to provide students with special needs with a free appropriate public education during the Pandemic.
 Specifically, Secretary DeVos stated that learning for all students must continue and that decision-making must be based on what is best for the students, not the school district.

 Furthermore, the New Jersey Department of Education (NJ DOE) clarified that there are no “waivers” of rights to special education instruction and related services during the Pandemic.
 Students with disabilities must continue to receive the instruction and related services set forth in their IEPs.
 Indeed, the NJ DOE memorandum bolstered parental and student rights by stating that an individual determination must be made of whether a child needs compensatory education due to a regression of skills and learning during the Pandemic.